javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 ## Copying by reference

-One of fundamental differences of objects vs primitives is that they are stored and copied "by reference".
+One of the fundamental differences of objects vs primitives is that they are stored and copied "by reference".

 Primitive values: strings, numbers, booleans -- are assigned/copied "as a whole value".